thirupathi-chintu/scalable-python-apps-Kubernetes/README.md

-# Steps to run and deploy the application on to IBM Kubernetes Services
+# Steps to run and deploy the application on to Kubernetes Services

 ## Prerequisites